Numerical relativity surrogate model with memory effects and post-Newtonian hybridization: Error Quantification

 Because we use all available hybrid waveforms for the training of the model \NRSurNew, if we compute the mismatch of our model against hybrid waveforms we would obtain a training error, rather than an estimate of the true modeling error.
 Thus, we instead estimate the out-of-sample error by performing leave-five-out analyses for the \NRSurOld and \NRSurNew models.
 We construct exactly $20$ trial surrogates, leaving out $5$ or $6$ waveforms from the training set for each surrogate.
 By calculating the mismatch between each surrogate and the left-out waveforms, we are then able to assess the performance of each surrogate against waveforms that were not used in the training process.

-The left panel of Fig.~\ref{fig:waveform_mismatch} shows the mismatches for \NRSurNew that are computed using a flat (white) noise curve over the late inspiral part (NR part) of the hybrid waveforms.
-When computing this, we truncate the waveforms to start at $t=-3500M$ for \NRSurOld and at $t=-2500M$ for \NRSurNew.\footnote{The discrepancy is due to the later hybridization window that was used for \NRSurNew as explained in Sec.~\ref{sec:hybridization}.} Results that are more relevant to GW observations are computed with the Advanced-LIGO noise curve~\cite{aLIGODesignNoiseCurve} for various total masses and are shown in the right panel of Fig.~\ref{fig:waveform_mismatch}.
+The left panel of Fig.~\ref{fig:waveform_mismatch} shows the mismatches for \NRSurNew that are computed using a flat (white) noise curve $(S_{n}=1)$ over the late inspiral part (NR part) of the hybrid waveforms, truncating the waveforms to start at $t=-3500M$ for \NRSurOld and at $t=-2500M$ for \NRSurNew.\footnote{The discrepancy is due to the later hybridization window that was used for \NRSurNew as explained in Sec.~\ref{sec:hybridization}.
+We define $f_{\mathrm{min}}$ to be the frequency of the $(2,2)$ mode at the end of the initial tapering window, and $f_{\mathrm{max}} = 5f^{\mathrm{peak}}_{22}$, where $f^{\mathrm{peak}}_{22}$ is the frequency of the $(2,2)$ mode at its peak.
+The choice of $f_{\mathrm{max}}$ ensures that we capture the peak frequency of every mode.}

+The right panel of Fig.~\ref{fig:waveform_mismatch} show results that are more relevant to GW observations: namely, the mismatches computed with the Advanced-LIGO design sensitivity Zero-Detuned-High-Power noise curve~\cite{aLIGODesignNoiseCurve} with $f_{\mathrm{min}}=20\mathrm{Hz}$ and $f_{\mathrm{max}}=2000\mathrm{Hz}$ for various total masses.
 We also include the mismatch result for \NRSurOld from Ref.~\cite{Varma:2018mmi} for comparison.
 On the horizontal axis, different total masses correspond to different portions of the waveform falling within the $[20\mathrm{Hz},2000\mathrm{Hz}]$ window.
 This roughly implies that the low end of the total mass axis is a proxy for the fidelity of the early inspiral part of the waveforms, while the high end is a proxy for the late inspiral parts.
 We show the mismatch for various total masses: from the lower limit of the range of validity of the surrogate, i.e., $M \gtrsim 2.25M_{\odot}$, up to $M=300M_{\odot}$.
 For each total mass point that we plot, we show both the median and the $95^{\mathrm{th}}$ percentile mismatches.

 For the surrogate modeling errors, we obtain values that are comparable to---and often better than---those of \NRSurOld, despite the additional modeling challenges resulting from the new contributions due to the presence of memory.
 The $95^{\mathrm{th}}$ percentile mismatches fall below $\sim 3 \times 10^{-4}$ for the entire mass range.